kershak/aws-pokedex/README.md

 ## Core Deliverables

 As a user, I can

-- Search for specific Pokemon across the generations ('submit' eventListener)
-- Filter Pokemon by categories
-- Sort Pokemon on page by attributes
+- Sort Pokemon by number or name.
 - Select a Pokemon to view details on them ('click' eventListener)
-- Card increases in scale on mouse over ('mouseOver' eventListener)
+- Card increases in scale on mouse over ('click' eventListener)
 - User can create a team of 6 pokemon
   * Click on a pokemon, adding it to the battle roster, POST
   * The battle roster will be viewed when the "Team" button is clicked, GET
-  * User can replace a pokemon from the roster with a new one, PATCH
-  * User can delete a pokemon from the team, DELETE

 ## Wireframe